Loading...

 • Number of hours: 3.5 hours/day x 4 days = 14 hours

 • Assessment: Attendance and participation are mandatory for all four sessions and are monitored by the facilitator.
 Lack of attendance and/or participation may affect the learner's successful completion of the course.
 Successful completion of the course involves achieving 80% on the Final Quiz.
+An incomplete course will count as a fail.

 • Previous education required: The prerequisite for this course is Project Management Essentials.
 The remaining badges of the Project Management MicroCertificate can be taken in any order.